Thailand missing boys: Divers halt cave search due to heavy rain

 Unusually high amount of rain

-Osatanakorn, the governor, says the amount of rain falling on the region "is very unusual" even during the current rainy season.
+Narongsak, the governor, says the amount of rain falling on the region "is very unusual" even during the current rainy season.
 A five-hour storm from Wednesday into the early hours of Thursday morning pushed water levels in the cave even higher.

 "Our teams who were working inside the cave had to withdraw to the mouth of the cave," he said.
 "We just can't fight the (amount of) water."